Go manga or book shopping, grab a bite and catch some culture in this cool Toronto neighbourhood.

-Known for its indie style, lively street vibe and eclectic mix of shops and restaurants, the Annex is a gathering place for students at the nearby University of Toronto (Canada’s largest university), as well as the culture mavens who come for an indie documentary and stay for shopping and a schnitzel.
+Known for its indie style, lively street vibe and eclectic mix of shops and restaurants, the Annex neighbourhood is a gathering place for students from the nearby University of Toronto, as well as the culture mavens who come for an indie documentary and stay for shopping and schnitzel.

-Start your browsing at Thunderstruck Books (386 Bloor St. W.), which specializes in comics, manga and art books.
-Consider seeking out a souvenir copy of Scott Pilgrim, which was largely set here in the Annex—you’ll recognize a few spots around the neighbourhood if you’ve seen the film (see Lee’s Palace, below).
+Load up on comics, manga and art books at the independently owned Thunderstruck Books.
+Look for a souvenir copy of Scott Pilgrim, which was largely set in the Annex—you’ll recognize a few spots around the neighbourhood if you’ve seen the film.

-Next, get lost for a couple of hours at discount bookstore BMV (471 Bloor St. W.).
-With around 1,400 square metres (15,000 sq ft) of bargain reads, films and music to explore, you’ll want to give yourself plenty of time to enjoy discovering something unexpected here.
+Get lost for a couple of hours at discount superstore BMV.
+With around 1,400 square metres (15,000 sq ft) of bargain books and films to explore, you’ll want to give yourself plenty of time to dig up something unexpected.

-If you’re sniffing out an especially unique second-hand read, Seekers Books (509 Bloor St. W.) fills its basement space with thousands of titles across all genres, including an impressive selection in unusual and esoteric subjects like alien encounters and the occult.
+If you’re sniffing out an especially unique or rare second-hand read, Seekers Books fills its basement space with thousands of titles across all genres, including an impressive selection of esoteric subjects like alien encounters and the occult.

-Lee’s Palace (529 Bloor St. W.) was originally built in 1919 as a movie theatre, but since 1985 it has enjoyed a second life as a beloved concert venue.
+Originally built in 1919 as a movie theatre, Lee’s Palace has enjoyed a second act as a legendary concert venue since 1985.
 A number of iconic acts have played here, including Oasis, Blue Rodeo, Nirvana, Smashing Pumpkins … and Scott Pilgrim and his band Sex Bob-Omb.